AspieCoder1/mk-docs-material-test/docs/guides/setting-priorities/filters.md

 ## Inverting a filter
 Inverting a filter means that only tuples which do not satisfy the filter will be allowed to populate the end product.
-> Note: This is essentially negating your filter.
+> Note: This essentially negates your filter.

 ## How to add a filter
 1. Head over to the **User Context** tab and click on **Add filter**.